thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/subscribe-to-attribute.md

 ## Step 4.
 Confirm the Results

-You can confirm received and pushed attributes:
+Confirm the received and pushed attributes:
 {% include images-gallery.html imageCollection="checkResultOnDevice" showListImageTitles="true" %}
 {% include images-gallery.html imageCollection="checkResultOnEdge" showListImageTitles="true" %}
 {% include images-gallery.html imageCollection="checkResultOnCloud" showListImageTitles="true" %}

 {% capture local-deployment %}
-The system ignores messages if they have come from the Edge and are pushed back to the Edge again.
-Therefore, there are no incoming messages on the Edge.
+To prevent messages from looping, the system ignores them when they come from the **Edge** and are pushed back to the **Edge**.
+Therefore, there are no incoming messages on the Edge instance.
 {% endcapture %}
 {% include templates/info-banner.md content=local-deployment %}

+## Next Steps

+{% include templates/edge/guides-banner-edge.md %}